 Subtle differences, but noticeable if you look hard enough.
 The biggest functional improvement here was the placement of the date above the title, which worked better in that spot than the title because unlike the title, the date had a fixed character length.
 This is just one of the many elements that went through countless iterations throughout the design process.

-When Vendini acquired Crowdtorch (before we began work on Stubs) they lost something like 60% of their members, which means a great deal of inventory was lost, which means numbers fell across the board.
-However, after launching the new Electrostub site in late 2016, we saw a 2.3X increase in revenue the following month along with an average 9% increase in conversion for all three sites.
+After launching the new stub sites in late 2016, we saw a 2.3X increase in revenue the following month along with an average 9% increase in conversion rate for all three sites.
 NPS and CSAT scores were also significantly higher.

 The stubs project was my first real foray into mass user generated content, which can be wildly unpredictable and, lets face it, sometimes awful.
 Playbills can be ugly.
 Even something as trivial as event titles can be a big problem (see event names in the examples above).